beeffeter456/FlansMod-Neo-1.12.2/README.md

 Using WinMerge, the sources of Flan's Mod Ultimate Stability Edition and Flan's Mod 4.10.0 (1.7.10) are compared for differences.

-Then the same changes are translated to 1.12.2 (when possible) and implemented on top of Flan's Mode 1.12.2 source code
+Then the same changes are translated to 1.12.2 (when possible) and implemented on top of Flan's Mod 1.12.2 source code

 ## Progress: